Mick Mashbir

 Mick Mashbir is a guitarist who played on Alice Cooper's Billion Dollar Babies and Muscle of Love albums.
-In 1978, he toured with Flo & Eddie of Frank Zappa's band.
+Mick also played on both tours.
+1978, he toured with Flo & Eddie of Frank Zappa's band.
 In 1985, he played with The Turtles.
-In 2006, he released his solo album Keepin the Vibe Alive.
+In 2006, he released his solo album Keepin the in Vibe Alive.

+In 2025 he released another solo album on YouTube, Strungout On Strings which included the single American Weirdo.